minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

 * Please note:
   * When “bitcoind” is still starting, you may get an error message like “verifying blocks”.
     That’s normal, just give it a few minutes.
-  * Among other infos, the “verificationprogress” is shown.
+  * Among other info, the “verificationprogress” is shown.
     Once this value reaches almost 1 (0.999…), the blockchain is up-to-date and fully validated.

 ## Bitcoin Core is syncing